cogentcore/core/ki/README.md

 Many operations are naturally expressed in terms of these traversal algorithms.

-Three core Goki features include:
+Three core Cogent Core features include:

 * A `Signal` mechanism that allows nodes to communicate changes and other events to arbitrary lists of other nodes (similar to the signals and slots from Qt).